alqithami/AgriSent/README.md

 - **`rice_tweets _with_sentiments.xlsx`**

 If this spreadsheet contains **tweet text**, you should verify compliance with Twitter/X developer terms before making the repository broadly public.
 A common compliant pattern is to release **tweet IDs only** and provide a rehydration script.
-If you decide to keep this repository permanently public, consider replacing any raw text with tweet IDs and derived labels/metadata.
+After acceptance in order to keep this repository permanently public we will consider replacing any raw text with tweet IDs and derived labels/metadata.

 ---